MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Projects

 Projects enable the flow of data between systems.
 A project is a list of one or more tasks.
 Each task identifies a mapping between a source entity and a Common Data Service entity, and then, optionally, a mapping between the Common Data Service entity and a destination entity.
 Mappings indicate which fields map to which other fields.
 They also specify default values and value maps.
-Tasks are run in the order in which they appear.
+Tasks are run in the order in which they appear in the project task list.

 ## Connection sets

-**Connection sets** are a collection of two more connections, organization mapping information (or legal entity), and integration keys that can be reused among projects.
+**Connection sets** are a collection of two more connections, organization mapping information, and integration keys that can be reused among projects.
 You may start using a connection set for development and then switch to a different one for production.
-One key piece of information that is stored with connection sets are organization unit mappings.
-These are mappings between the Operations’ legal entity (or Company) and the Common Data Service organization and Sales’ business units.
+One key piece of information that is stored with a connection set is organization unit mappings.
+These are mappings between the Operations’ legal entity (or Company) and the Common Data Service organizations and Sales’ organizaiton or business units.
 You may store multiple organization mappings in a connection set.
-When you use a connection set you will also choose a specific organization mapping for a given project.
+Later on, when you use a connection set you will choose which specific organization mapping you want for a given project.

 ### Integration keys